RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_workshops/2025-09-25-BayesTransition.md

 Note that to get 2000 samples per chain, I had to request 4000 in total, because, unless otherwise specified, `rstanarm` instructs the algorithm to use half of the iterations to evaluate the chain's meta-parameters (e.g., how big to make the jumps between proposals, etc.), which it calls the *warm-up*.
 If necessary (for example, if a warning suggests it), you can also change the number of iterations allocated to the warm-up.

 That being said, most of the time, if you're having trouble with your chains, it's more likely that your model is misspecified.
 Do your *priors* make sense in relation to the data?
-Do you have, for example, an observation worth 1,000,000, while your *prior* is specified as $\\sim \\mathcal{N}(0,3)$, and therefore, it is almost impossible to obtain such large values?
+Do you have, for example, an observation worth 1,000,000, while your *prior* is specified as $sim mathcal{N}(0,3)$, and therefore, it is almost impossible to obtain such large values?

 Hence the importance of properly performing the *prior* distribution exploration.

 # Is my model good?

-Without hypothesis testing, you may feel a little lost when it comes to evaluating the quality of your statistical model\!
+Without hypothesis testing, you may feel a little lost when it comes to evaluating the quality of your statistical model!

 As mentioned above, the first thing to remember is that if your chains have correctly sampled the posterior distribution, your model IS interpretable.
 Your parameters answer the question: assuming this model and the measured data, here are the most probable values for each of the model's parameters.
 So, the question here is not to test the model as such, but to explore it.